AugustMajtenyi/Analytics-Portfolio/README.md

 __________________________________________________________________________

 ## Education
-M.S., Analytics | Institute for Advanced Analytics (_May 2025_)
+M.S., Data Analytics | Institute for Advanced Analytics (_May 2025_)
-B.S., Design | Ohio State University (_May 2021_)
+B.S., Industrial Design | Ohio State University (_May 2021_)

 __________________________________________________________________________

 ## Practicum
 **Team Lead** (_August 2024 - Current_)
 Academic Programs International
-- Developing a **Python** custom auotomation library with PuLP to optimize housing arrangements
+- Developed a **Python** custom auotomation library with PuLP to optimize housing arrangements
-- Tuning an XGBoost **machine learning** model with cross-validation
+- Tuned an XGBoost **machine learning** model with cross-validation
-- Validating the model with MAPE and target shuffling
+- Validated the model with MAPE and target shuffling
-- Utilizing **Shapley values** to interpret the impact of variables
+- Utilized **Shapley values** to interpret the impact of variables
 <!-- • Developing our custom automation into a fully functioning library with complete documentation  -->
 <!-- • Web-scraping competitor market data for company directors to evaluate yearly session price changes  -->